kfmatovic716/HEALTH-INSURANCE-COST-ML/README.md

         <li>The 'number of children’ feature shows a right-skewed distribution.
 The majority of participants (approximately 575) reported having no children, followed by 324 participants with one child.
 The frequency declines progressively as the number of children increases, forming a long tail toward higher values. </li>
         <li>There were no outliers to be observed in this feature</li>
         <img src="/images/charges.png"/>
-        <li>The health insurance cost, which serves as the target variable, is right-skewed, indicating that the majority of the population pays less than $14K.
+        <li>The health insurance charges, which serves as the target variable, is right-skewed, indicating that the majority of the population pays less than $14K.
 However, there is a notable presence of outliers, with some individuals incurring costs exceeding $34K.</li>
+        <li>The dataset have participants who have high premium charges, which are considered outliers.
+It is important to keep them because they usually reflect real people with unusual but valid health/risk profiles — e.g., older policyholders, smokers, or those with chronic conditions.
+A biased model may result and distort the true distribution of costs when excluded.</li>
+        <li>Outliers are critical to model generalization especially with a classification task that identifies policyholders who are low and high risk.
+Eliminating these records could make the model less effective in recognizing the most important class.
+Outliers play a crucial role in business decision making, particularly since in this dataset they mostly represent high-premium policyholders (with costs above $34K).
+These cases not only influence premium pricing strategies but also help insurers anticipate and prepare for costly claims. </li>
         <img src="/images/gender.png"/>
-        <li>Population in gender feature is evenly distributed, approximately 50% are  males and 50% female participants</li>
+        <li>Population in gender feature is evenly distributed, approximately 50% are  males and 50% female participants, which reduces bias in model training.</li>
+        <li>Regulators emphasize non-discriminatory models especially in sensitive domains like healthcare and insurance.
+A balanced distribution meets this ethical consideration and fairness requirement.</li>
         <img src="/images/smoker.png"/>
         <li>There is approximately 80% non-smoker population in this dataset, indicating class imbalance. </li>
         <li>The model might achieve high accuracy by mostly predicting “non-smoker,” but it would perform poorly in detecting smokers without adjustment</li>